-Knowing what to say to a loved one in certain situations can always be tricky.
+Knowing what to say to a loved one with anxiety can be tricky.
 You may say one thing with a certain meaning, and your loved one could interpret it in the opposite way.
-Sometimes that just happens, but a lot of times, we can be more mindful of what to say to a loved one with anxiety.
+Sometimes, saying the wrong thing is unavoidable, but educating yourself about comforting words to say to someone with anxiety can go a long way in supporting a loved one properly.

 Why It Matters How You Speak About Anxiety

-When we talk about anxiety or any other mental health condition, the language we use to describe it and the tone in which we talk about the topic can say a lot.
-It’s important that we’re mindful of not using blame-driven language or using certain tones that can trigger a feeling of shame, and knowing what not to say to someone with anxiety is just as important as knowing what to say
+When we talk about anxiety, the language we use to describe it and the tone in which we talk about the topic can say a lot.
+It’s important that we’re mindful of not using blame-driven language or using certain tones that can trigger a feeling of shame.
+Knowing what not to say to someone with anxiety is just as important as knowing what to say

-Anxiety is challenging enough, and being careful about how you talk about a condition a loved one has is important so we don’t do more harm than good.
+Being careful about how you talk about a condition a loved one has is important so we don’t do more harm than good.
 It is okay for you to have your thoughts and feelings about it.
 However, it is key to also understand from their perspective how harmful it can feel if anxiety is talked about in a way that minimizes or criticizes the lived experience.
-This can have really negative impacts and lead them to go into an anxiety attack, panic attack, or develop social anxiety and keep them isolated.2
+This can have really negative impacts and lead a person with anxiety to have an anxiety attack, panic attack, or develop social anxiety and keep themselves isolated.1

 Comforting Words for Someone With Anxiety

-While some words may be more comforting than others, it’s important to remember who you are speaking to.
-People with anxiety are all comforted in different ways, and learning what may be more helpful for your loved one is important.
+There are some universal comforting words for someone with anxiety, but it’s important to remember who you are speaking to and the context.
+People with anxiety are comforted in different ways, and it’s important to learn what may be more helpful for your loved one.

 Here are eight things you should say to a person with anxiety: